vacom/vacom/README.md

 ### **About**

 Hello!
-I am a highly skilled and motivated Full Stack Developer with a background in Management and Information Programming from Portugal.
+I am a skilled and motivated Full Stack Developer with a background in Management and Information Programming from Portugal.
 Throughout my career, I have developed and managed a range of projects from start to finish, demonstrating my adaptability and strong communication skills.

 I have a diverse set of technical skills, including expertise in Serverless Computing, Cloud Management, and various forms of web, desktop, and mobile development such as React, Styled-Components, Svelte, Electron, WinForms, and React-Native.
 In addition to these technical skills, I also have a strong understanding of UI/UX design principles and excellent problem-solving abilities.